vipinjose90/data-visualization/hw6/README.md

 Again, initialize the chart.

 How do we lay these tiles out?
 Assume that you are given a matrix. where each cell corresponds to a tile.
 Some tiles are filled in (the states), others are not (i.e., remain white).
 To position a tile, you require its row and column information within this matrix.
-Within your data, there are attributes named `row` and `column` for each state.
+Within your data, there are attributes named `row` and `space` (use for column value) for each state.
 Taken together, these row and column values define the layout.
 There are 8 rows and 12 columns in this matrix.
 Using this information, you should be able to find the values of height and width that each tile can take.
 Once you have these values, you can position the tile using the row and column information to drive the *x* and *y* attribute values.
 You can use `.tile` class to style your tiles.

-Color-code the tiles by win percentage using the global `colorScale`, and display the abbreviation of the state and the number of its electoral votes.
+Color-code the tiles by win percentage (encoded in the  `RD_Difference` attribute) using the global `colorScale`, and display the abbreviation of the state and the number of its electoral votes.
 The text elements in this chart can be styled using the `.tilestext` class and combine this with the `chooseClass` method to color your text wherever necessary.

 To easily visualize the color code for these tiles, a legend proves to be useful.
 Hence, we need to have a legend associated with the tile chart.
 We have given most of the code for a legend that works with a quantile scale.
 All you need to do is to place this appropriately and make a call to this element so that it is displayed.